 Since 2009, Cloud has been a core member of the self-conducted chamber orchestra, A Far Cry, where her leadership as Concertmaster and soloist as well as her concert programming have been acclaimed by the New York Times and Boston Globe.
 Behind the scenes, she directs the ensemble’s community partnerships and educational programs.

 A passionate chamber musician, Cloud is first violinist and artistic director of the White Mountains Music festival, a six-week chamber music festival in Northern New Hampshire.
 Her other chamber music festival appearances include Halcyon Music Festival, Perlman Music Program, and Music@Menlo.

 An alumna of Harvard College, Vienna Music University, Yale School of Music, and the Perlman Music Program, Cloud is currently a doctoral candidate at New England Conservatory.
 She has been blessed with the inspiring mentorship of such artists as Robert Levin, Ricardo Cyncynates, Ani Kavafian, and Miriam Fried.
-Though currently on a one-year sabbatical in New York City, Miki frequently makes the trek up the Northeast corridor to reunite with the criers and cheer for the Red Sox with abandon.
+When not working on music, Miki may be found eating a fresh tomato, savoring a smoky scotch, reading, guzzling tea, wandering around New York on foot, or cooking for friends.